yakattak/note-taker/README.md

 * Click on "Note Title" and "Note Text" fields to add notes.
 * New notes can be saved using the floppy disc icon in the top-right of the browser.
 * Saved notes will appear in the left-hand column.
-* Clicking on a saved note will display the note in the right-hand column, allowing the user to edit their notes.
+* Clicking on a saved note will display the note in the right-hand column, editing is not functional.
-* The pencil icon will allow the user to add a new note at any time.
+* The + icon will allow the user to add a new note at any time.
 * The trash icon will permanently delete the selected note.

 <br />